oblio360/hearthstone-blog/_drafts/crafting-hunter.md

 * [Best neutral common cards to craft]({% post_url 2015-11-19-hearthcraft-key-commons %})

-Now that you've finished the articles about the neutral cards and are wondering which Druid cards you should craft first, read on :wink:
+Now that you've finished the articles about the neutral cards and are wondering which Hunter cards you should craft first, read on :wink:

 * * *